 At Bryair, we like to understand what our client needs.
 Make sure you are speaking directly with your client, ensuring you know exactly what their expectations are.
 They are expecting a service not a product, so maintain this throughout the whole process.
 There is nothing that makes a process smoother than a happy client.
 This also ensures you do not have to be constantly time wasting by referring back to past mistakes.

-The clients that Bryair provides for are very happy with the service and experience they receive.
+The clients that Bryair works with are very happy with the service and experience they receive.
 When you give clients a satisfying experience, you will begin to notice workflow increasing.
 Eventually you will start to build a relationship with your client, understanding from previous experience what they want at a quicker rate.
 Like our director says, ‘You get out what you put in’.

 Ensuring your client knows the service they are getting

 Some clients do not fully understand what services are included in our final price.
-At Bryair we like to completely break down our costs into as many parts as necessary, so they understand how we have gotten to a particular price.
+At Bryair, we completely break down our costs into as many parts as necessary so clients understand how we arrive at a particular price.
 Breaking down the price and putting the time in now means not having to do it later, giving your clients more of an incentive to choose you.
 It acts like a services shopping list for our clients.

 This is not just beneficial for them, but for your company too.
-You can reference your tender when going back to it at a later date, this can also be used in the future as a template, like said above, for similar jobs.
+You can refer back to your tender at a later date and reuse it as a template for similar jobs in the future, as mentioned above.
 Organisation is useful in the long term, your clients will know they are getting their money’s worth and you will feel like you have ticked every box.

 Learning from your mistakes and growing as a company is beneficial to your company in the long term.
 The tendering process really does test this side of your company.
 It ensures you can work under pressure, juggling multiple priorities at once.
 As a team who has now found the perfect way to tackle tendering, we understand how stressful it can be.
 Do not remain stagnant, develop your skills to make tendering easier for you.